JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 These two node types should be added as child nodes of the `UtilityAIBehaviour` node.
 They are used when a `behaviour` is being scored by the `AI agent`.

 Each consideration node can contain an `activation curve` that can be defined in the node properties.
-If no curve has been set, the consideration nodes input value will be used as the consideration result as-is.
+The `activation_input_value` property is used as the **x-axis value** to find the **y-value** on the `activation curve`.
+The **y-value** is then the resulting **score** for the consideration.
+If no curve has been set, the `activation_input_value` will be used as the consideration score as-is.

-If a `sensor` or a `sensor group` is used as the input value for a consideration the input for the consideration will be the `sensor_value` property of the sensor node.
+If a `sensor` or a `sensor group` is used as the input value for a consideration, the `activation_input_value` for the consideration will be the `sensor_value` property of the sensor node.
 Otherwise the value of the consideration's `activation_input_value` property will be used.
+In simple terms: sensors are **optional**, you can use considerations without them if you set the `activation_input_value` directly in your code.

 Consideration groups can be used to aggregate the input from several considerations or consideration groups to create more complex consideration logic.
+You can nest as many consideration groups as you like, and each consideration group may contain any number of child consideration groups or child considerations.

 A custom evaluation method can be defined for the `UtilityAIConsideration` node by extending the node with a script and defining a method named `eval`: